Annarhysa/Rare-Word-Handling-NLP/README.md

 # Summarizer
-A summarizer built using TensorFlow and Keras.\
+A summarizer built using ntlk and Transformers.\
 The dataset used is CNN Dail mail.